angelamuliu/capstone_lofiwatch/README.md

 ### WHY
 Used for capstone for prototyping purposes.
 Meant for a test where a phone is strapped onto a participant's arm, while a monitor at a computer can do stuff.

+Press P to open the "admin" panel, which lets you zap phones.